How to Visit Colombia’s Rosario Islands from Cartagena

 The 4 Ways to Do the Islands Detailed Comparison

-In these sections, I’ll go into more details on each of the ways to do the islands, share our experiences doing them, and give you some more good options and tips for each.
+In these sections, I’ll go into a lot more detail on each of the ways to do the Rosario Islands and give you some more good options and tips for each based on our own experiences over the years.

 Option 1: Island Hop on a Private Boat Rental